Phroq "Connections, opportunities for mistakes".

 It is hardly surprising that Phroq is quite accomplished as a musician, and visual artist as well.
 Under his given name Francisco Meirino he has published a great deal of music, in addition to visual art of various types, since 1994.
 This dedication to art shines through and the concept behind the album is very consistent and perfectly executed.
 There is no doubt that one is actually listening to sounds of failing equipment.

 As per the nature of the material the tracks vary in length, from the very short and interruptive "minidisc failure" to the meditative, and long, "Stress recording of distress" or "Highspeed Pulse detorioration".
 This variation is consistent throughout the record, varying from abrupt to soothing.
 From slowly building to sudden and disturbing.
 None of the tracks are boring, not a sound is superfluous and everything is drenched in thick atmosphere.
 It's really impressive, considering the source material, how the compositions can sound so dynamic, moody and calming.
 While we are certainly deep inside noise land, there is nothing harsh or unpleasent about this piece.
 The few seconds of edgier sounds only serves to deepen the rest of the cd.
 The only drawback is that the tracks are hard to distinguish from each other, but this is a minor thing.
 The tracks are meant to set a mood, and the CD should be considered as a whole.
 The track markers are in fact somewhat redundant.
 I can't imagine listening to this cd without going through the whole thing, and as such it is hard to point to a single track that surpasses the others.
+It's hard to sum up this cd as anything short of a master piece.
+Impressive, really impressive.

 (Batcheeba&Gird09)

-In Neural (June 09)
+In Neural

 In this project Phroq, aka Francisco Meirino, uses malfunctioning minidiscs, cassettes and CD players in a work that investigates the glorious end of an amplification system.
 Together with continuous interferences and electrostatic noises - expressed in different forms and intensities - they reach the status of an interesting sound-art overture, revealing influences that have been around for a while in the international electronic scene.